Meggan (character): Fictional character biography

 Born in a blizzard to a British Romanichal family near Fenborough Station in England, Meggan adapted to the cold by growing fur, to the horror of her family.
 Unfortunately, as an empathic metamorph, the more they saw her as a monster, the more monstrous she became, growing webbing upon her hands and feet, antennae on her head, claws, and patagia.
 The belief that she was some sort of monster was also affected by the fact that Meggan's birth took place near an ancient British fortress that was rumoured to be the site of dark magics.
 Meggan's family hid her away in their camper, where she watched television incessantly, totally immersing herself in the fantasy of the various British TV shows of the time (such as Gerry Anderson fare, Quatermass, Doctor Who and many more).
 Eventually, she met Captain Britain and fought him, but then befriended him.
 She fell in love with him, joining him as an adventurer.
 With him, she first encountered Gatecrasher's Technet.
-After having been told by a telepath that her inner soul looked as beautiful "as an iridescent butterfly", during combat against a commando of R.C.X.-controlled "Warpies", she stabilized her powers on an attractive form that pleased Brian (and thus pleased her).
+After having been told by a telepath that her inner soul looked as beautiful "as an iridescent butterfly", during combat against a commando of R.C.X.-controlled "Warpies", she stabilized her powers on an attractive form that pleased Brian (and thus pleased her); often that of a shapely woman with long blonde hair.
 Captain Britain fell in love right back, and the two began a romantic relationship.
 Together, they defeated Baba Yaga.
 The two had a long and stormy courtship, marred by events both cosmic and mundane.